Back to All Posts

 Get Smart:

-Worried about your senior loved one coming home to a dark house, being locked out or confused by a complicated digital thermostat?
+Worried about your senior loved one coming home to a dark house, being locked out, or confused by a complicated digital thermostat?
 Smart home technology could be just the thing to simplify their life.
 Several companies offer voice-activated whole-house automation that can adjust the temperature, turn the lights on, unlock the door, and turn the security system on or off with just a word.
-The lights and thermostat can also be preprogrammed to adjust the temperature at sunrise, during the day (when people are least likely to be home) or at bedtime, so they don’t have to keep adjusting.
+The thermostat can also be pre-programmed to adjust the temperature at sunrise, during the day (when people are least likely to be home) or at bedtime.
 And the lights can be set to switch on at a certain time or switch off at dusk.

-AI tools for seniors can be used both to monitor your health and to formulate a plan to improve it.
-Wearable devices such as the Apple Watch and the Fitbit can not only track how much exercise you get, but also keep track of your heart rate, make sure you have a healthy pulse and notify help if you have a fall or you’re involved in a jarring accident.
-Complimentary AI programs can help device wearers to better relax, take their medications on time and keep track of what they’re eating including calories ingested as well as nutrients and sodium intake.
-Then, they can even take all that gathered information and share it with your doctor.
+AI for seniors can be used both to monitor your health and to formulate a plan to improve it.
+Wearable devices such as the Apple Watch and Fitbit can not only track how much exercise you get, but also keep track of your heart rate, make sure you have a healthy pulse, and notify help if you have a fall or are involved in an accident.
+AI programs can help device wearers to better relax, take their medications on time, and keep track of what they’re eating, including calories ingested as well as nutrients and sodium intake.
+Then, they can even take all that gathered information and share it with their doctor.

 While new technology can be intimidating, artificial intelligence might be the most beneficial advance for seniors since the advent of health-monitoring devices.
-It’s easy to operate, helps them to manage the details of their life, and it can help them leverage existing tech to improve their social life, health, and safety with little to no effort.
+It’s easy to operate, helps manage the details of their lives, and helps leverage existing tech to improve their social life, health and safety with little to no effort.

-Talk to your senior loved one today about how AI tools for seniors could benefit them and give them a quick demonstration on their phone, tablet or computer.
-It could open up a whole new world for them!
+Talk to your senior loved one today about how AI for seniors could benefit them and give them a quick demonstration on their phone, tablet or computer.
+It could open a whole new world!

 For more helpful technology tips for seniors, visit Bethesda’s Technology blog.